All Episodes

 And the way the AP is doing it, they're trying to shame Boehner publicly by claiming that he has been weakened.

-Oh yeah, he's instead of getting even with these guys that voted against him, instead of punishing these guys, and instead of sending them to the gallows, instead of sending them to the guillotine, Boehner is embracing them.
+Oh, yeah, instead of getting even with these guys that voted against him, instead of punishing these guys, and instead of sending him to the gallows, instead of sending him to the guillotine, Boehner is embracing them.

 And by embracing them, he's becoming what they're trying to shame the guy.